 We performed a comparison between OpenText Content Manager and OpenText Documentum based on real PeerSpot user reviews.

-Find out in this report how the two Enterprise Content Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."An advantage is integration with your IP directory."
+Find out in this report how the two Enterprise Content Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The product can be integrated with different solutions."

 "It has a robust search but has often been difficult for people to learn."